tableau/webdataconnector/docs3/index.md

    ```
    taco run --desktop
    ```
-   This starts Tableau Desktop with the appropriate command line parameters pointing it to your newly created connector.
+   This starts Tableau Desktop with the appropriate command-line parameters pointing it to your newly created connector.

 10. Launch the connector in Tableau Desktop.
-   You will see a link to your connector in Tableau's list of connectors, earthquake-data by Salesforce.
+   You’ll see a link to your connector in Tableau's list of connectors, earthquake-data by Salesforce.
-   Click on the link to see your dialog.
+   To see your dialog, click the link.
    EPS loads your default system browser to show the connector UI.
-This is considered the interactive phase/mode(?).
+This is considered the interactive phase.
    <!--  Include image of Tableau connectors with link.   -->
    <!--  Scot: get correct term: mode/phase   -->

 11. Click the **Get Earthquake Data** button.
-   Clicking this button closes the browser window.
+   Clicking this button closes the browser pane.
 <!--     -->
 <!--  This piece will be important when customizing their own connector: transitions to the extract mode/phase, launching the extractor process that is isolated to this single instance of your connector.
 The fetcher and parser are executed in this isolated process that runs in a sandbox. -->

 ## What's next?
 Ready to make your own connector?
-Jump to the [Create Your WDC Connector]({{ site.baseurl }}/docs/wdc_create_connector) topic.*
+Jump to the [Create Your web data connector Connector]({{ site.baseurl }}/docs/wdc_create_connector) topic.*